Model-X Change-Point Detection of Conditional Distribution: Method

-The CRT, introduced by \citet{Candes2018PanningFG}, is a framework for conditional independence testing that provides exact (non-asymptotic) control of Type-I error with the perfect knowledge of the conditional distribution of \( R \mid \X_i \).
-It operates within the model-X framework, which assumes the distribution of \( R \mid \X_i \) is known or can be estimated, rather than making assumptions about \( Y \mid \X, R \).
-CRT relies on a user-defined test statistic \( S \).
-The choice of \( S \) is completely flexible, and the validity of the CRT remains intact.
-CRT generates counterfactual datasets by resampling \( R_i \) while preserving the conditional structure of \( R_i \mid \X_i \).
-For each resampled dataset, the test statistic \(S\) is recomputed, and the \( p \)-value is obtained by ranking the observed test statistic among the resampled values.
-The procedure is summarized in Algorithm \ref{alg:crt_modified}, with its strict validity established in Theorem \ref{theo:valid_test}.
+We build our testing framework \textbf{MEND} upon the Conditional Randomization Test (CRT), originally introduced by \citet{Candes2018PanningFG}, belonging to the broader model-X framework.
+The CRT provides an exact (non-asymptotic) control of the Type-I error for conditional independence testing, under the assumption that the conditional distribution \( R \mid \mathbf{X} \) is known (or can be accurately estimated).

+Operationally, CRT relies on a user-defined test statistic \( S \), which can be designed to capture task-specific structure.
+Given that the validity of CRT is invariant to the choice of \( S \), we are free to incorporate complex, possibly nonlinear functions such as neural-network–based encoders to distill informative representations from high-dimensional data.
+CRT then constructs counterfactual datasets by resampling \( R_i \) while preserving the conditional structure of \( R_i \mid \mathbf{X}_i \).
+For each resampled dataset, the test statistic \( S \) is recomputed, and the \( p \)-value is obtained by ranking the observed statistic among the resampled values.
+The procedure is summarized in Algorithm~\ref{alg:crt_modified}, and its formal validity is established in Theorem~\ref{theo:valid_test}, proof can be found in Appendix \ref{appendix:proof}.

-\begin{theorem}[Strict validity of CRT] When \( H_0: p_{Y|\X,R}(y) = p_{Y|\X}(y) \) holds for \( R = 1, \ldots, T \),
+\begin{theorem}[Strict validity of CRT] When \( H_0: p_{Y|\mathbf{X},R}(y) = p_{Y|\mathbf{X}}(y) \) holds for \( R = 1, \ldots, T \),

 \end{theorem}